 On one monitor Blue watches Elaine hurriedly order her tangela to unwind from her as electricity visibly arcs through the ground in pulses, keeping them from advancing along the road.
 As Vlad and Bolin withdraw their flying pokemon to send out a gloom and another weepinbell, a flash of light draws his attention to another screen to reveal Glen’s snorlax, which immediately body slams the ground, making Blue’s jaw drop.

 “By the Three,” Taro mutters.
 “What pokemon did Glen just murder?
 I couldn’t make it out.
-Rock or steel type?”
+Rock or Steel type might have survived?”

 “I can’t see any of their attackers,” MG notes.

 “Stunfisk,” Blue, Lizzy, and Chron say at the same time.
-He’d just noticed a yellow and orange patch on the ground that Hitoshi’s sandslash is burrowing into the ground and toward, but he recognized the tactic before that, since it was used on him in the city.
+He’d just noticed a yellow and orange patch on the ground that Hitoshi’s sandslash is burrowing toward, but he recognized the tactic before that, since it was used on him in the city.

 “You were right, Blue,” Lizzy adds with a frown.
 “They’re still not sticking to natural circumstances.”